Hangman's Curse DVD Review

 Humor at the school is that the Goths call upon the spirit of the dead student Frye to get revenge on the current crop of bullies.
 Elisha hangs out with the "cool" kids and Elijah hangs out with the "nerds".
 While exploring the "forbidden" wing of the school (closed for 10 years since Able hung himself there) Elisha finds evidence of demonic rituals.
 Soon more jocks fall victim to the curse of Able Frye and Elisha and Elijah find that their own action may have put them next in line for the Hangman's Curse!

-This is not the normal movie you would expect the old "Danger Seeker" to review.
+This is not the normal movie you would expect me to review.
 The target audience is 13-15 years old.
 The writer Frank Peritti specializes in novels for young adolescents.
 While I was not overly thrilled or kept on the edge of my seat by the story, I did find it a wholesome enjoyable movie to view.
 So much of the genre nowadays especially in films with a PG-13 rating concentrate on special effects and how much they can get away with to get a PG-13 rating, Hangman's Curse concentrated more on a interesting plot.

 The real stars of this movie are the pair of Elisha and Elijah Springfield.
 Good role models, realistic school situations, this is the type of film that you would let a young teen see without reservation.
 The storyline is more like a Nancy Drew with thrills and some chills.
 If you're over the age of 17, you may want to pass on this one.
 If you want something for your teenager with good role models and a clever story this is the ideal type of film to buy/rent for them.
 My overall rating (for the target audience) 4/5